haskell/cabal/doc/README.md

 > make users-guide-requirements
 ```

 either from the root of the cabal repository or from the `docs/` subdirectory.
-You will need to do this before building documentation the first time, but should only need to repeat it after a `git clean` or if the dependencies change.
+You will need to do this before building documentation the first time, but should only need to repeat it after a `git clean` or if the dependencies in `requirements.in` change.

-In some cases you may have to add a bound manually to `requirements.in`, e.g. `requests >= 2.31.0`.
+In some cases, you may have to add a bound manually to `requirements.in`, e.g. `requests >= 2.31.0`.

 ### Gitpod workflow